dx4test/dx-edgar-analytics/README.md

 ### * HashMap `ip2UserSessions`

-It maps an ip string to a UserSession object through classic data structure "hashtable".
+It maps an ip string to a UserSession object through classic data structure `hashtable`.

-It's very fast (time complexity of amortized O(1)) to check if an incoming request record should be either merged into some existing user session, or used to generate a new user session.
+It's very fast (time complexity of `amortized O(1)`) to check if an incoming request record should be either merged into some existing user session, or used to generate a new user session.

 ### * TreeSet `sortedUserSessions`

-Java class TreeSet is essentially a balanced binary search tree implemented through Red-Black Tree.
-Its add, remove, and contains methods have time complexity of O(logn); moreover, the time complexity is only O(1) for peeking and polling the elements from its head or tail.
+Java class TreeSet is essentially a `balanced binary search tree` implemented through `Red-Black Tree`.
+Its add, remove, and contains methods have time complexity of `O(logn)`; moreover, the time complexity is only `O(1)` for peeking and polling the elements from its head or tail.

 It's used to maintain a collection of user sessions which are sorted in ascending order of expirationTimeInSeconds and/or serialNumber.
 By this data structure, it's super fast to check which user sessions have been expired by starting from its head; also it's still fast enough for adding and removing some user session to/from this data structure when inserting a new user session or updating some existing user session.